PepsiiMan/music-catalogue/README.md

 I'm hosting the app on a VPS, reachable through my [meme domain](batates.org) (not always online)

-# Architecture
-- `\frontend` built with React + Typescript.
-- `\backend` built with Go + Chi.
-It retrieves metadata (using MusicBrainz, and Cover Art Archive), as well as coordinating additional services.
-- `\services` contains additional services to add new features and functionality to my app, which would then talk to the backend.

 ## What I'm using
 Besides getting a useful application, I'm trying to attain new skills to expand my development repertoire with the following:
 - Frontend: React + Typescript